Summary:

 5. Choose a smaller airport

-If you happen to be luck enough to live in a city with more than one airport – choose the secondary airport to fly in and out of.
+If you happen to be lucky enough to live in a city with more than one airport – choose the secondary airport to fly in and out of.
 Smaller airports are often easier to negotiate due to fewer flights.

 6. Sign up for Skype